olliegilbey/evmos-docs/docs/develop/smart-contracts/evm-extensions/staking.md

 /// @dev This emits a Redelegate event.
 /// @param _validatorSrcAddr The address of the source validator.
 /// @param _validatorDstAddr The address of the destination validator.
-/// @param _amount The amount of tokens to redelegate in aevmos.
+/// @param _amount The amount of tokens to redelegate.
 /// @return completionTime The completion time of the redelegate transaction. function redelegateTokens(
     string memory _validatorSrcAddr,